 Looking To Make A Few Easy Dollars This Summer?
 Here’s A Job That’s Just For You!

 I started babysitting for a few of my family members when I was about 12 years old.
 Obviously money is like a foreign language at that age, so making $5 an hour for 3 hours was like hitting the jackpot.
-I ended up loving it so much that I still do it as a junior in college.
+I ended up loving it so much that I still do some babysitting when I get the chance.
 It has proven to be one of the best part-time jobs.
-When I get out of school and off of work for the day, I can tend to the kids’ needs and also get a little homework and studying done.

 As easy as the job is, there are a few things that babysitters as well as the parents need to know to ensure the safety of every child.

 These are just a few helpful tips for a job that quite simple and very enjoyable.
-Its a proven fact, “No matter how old you are, when I small child hands you a toy phone saying ‘IT’S FOR YOU!,’ you will always answer that phone!
-Have a happy summer!
+Its a proven fact, “No matter how old you are, when I small child hands you a toy phone and says, ‘It’s for you!’ you better look like answering that very important phone call.